Liz (American singer)

-Elizabeth Nicole Abrams, better known as Liz (stylized as LIZ) or Liz Y2K, is an American singer and actress from Tarzana, Los Angeles, California.
-Her music is described by herself as "Sailor Moon R&B" and "future pop". and her music has been continuously stated to be "unapologetically pop" sounding.
+Elizabeth Nicole Abrams, better known as Liz (stylized as LIZ) or Liz Y2K, is an American pop singer and actress from Tarzana, Los Angeles, California.

 Liz gained more attention in 2015 when she released a single, made with producer Sophie, called "When I Rule the World" which first appeared in a Samsung commercial.

-She is additionally recognized for her late 1990s/early 2000s influence which is prevalent in both her music and fashion.
+She is additionally recognized for her late 1990s to early 2000s influence which is prevalent in both her music and fashion.
 The "Y2K" in her social media handles is in reference to this.

 Early life and career

 Liz was born in Los Angeles and grew up working in the arts.
 For 13 years of her childhood, she was a ballerina and danced with The Joffrey Ballet of Chicago for a period of time.
 In addition to dancing and music, she also has a background in acting and has had several cameos in TV shows, co-starred in feature-length films, and has appeared in commercials throughout her artistic career.

 She has stated that she has wanted to be a musician since she was little and began to sing around seven years old.
 She started working with writers and producers when she was 13 years old after she auditioned for the girl group No Secrets which she did not make.

 Throughout her teens and early twenties, Liz performed acoustically at small venues in Los Angeles with her keyboard and would sell CDs at her shows.